 Being able to show that you sent your form and supporting evidence is important.
 This is because your documents might get lost in the post.

 A receipt showing proof of postage is free.
 You can only ask for a receipt if you post it at a post office.
 This shows that you have posted your documents but you will not be told when they arrive.

 Some types of postage also show that the item arrived.
 These are more expensive.
 For example:

 The tribunal hearing

-After the DWP has responded, the HM Courts and Tribunals Service will tell you:
+After the DWP has responded, the HM Courts and Tribunals Service will send you a letter including:

-- details about your hearing, including waiting times
+details about your first tier tribunal hearing and waiting times

 You can ask for a written hearing, but it's usually better to attend in person.
 In person can include:

 This could give you a chance to show how your condition affects you.
 Tribunal members can ask you questions and make a better informed decision.